mylesmcs/docker-dyndns-stack/README.md

 </div>

 ## Description
-The project aims to provide an easily deployable dynamic DNS (DDNS) service via docker.
+The project aims to provide an easily deployable dynamic DNS (DDNS) service via docker-compose.

 The docker deployment consists of the following containers:
 * BIND - DNS server
 * API - API build on Python3/Flask
 * MARIA - Storage of user credentials and accout info
-* MGINX - uWSGI proxy for API service
+* NGINX - uWSGI proxy for API service

 ## Installation
 Installation